 Opens September 25 through October 31.
 11321 Dransfeldt Rd., Parker.
 Map

 Fritzler Farm Park, La Salle

-Confirmed for 2020.
-More than 20 attractions including 15-acre corn maze, plus jumping pillow, slide mountain, barrel coaster, Verti-scope, pumpkin patch, corn box, pig races, pedal go-karts, arcade and pumpkin cannon.
+More than 20 attractions including 15-acre corn maze, plus jumping pillow, slides, ball zones, mountain, barrel coaster, Verti-scope, U-Pick pumpkin patch, corn pit, pedal go-karts, yard games, sunflower field and pumpkin cannon.

 Opens September 19 to October 31.
 20861 CR 33, 970-737-2129.
 Map

 Maize in the City, Thornton

 20-acre “Crazed Corn” maze, mini maze for young children, pumpkin patch, sand art, barrel train, escape rooms and more.
 While visitors navigate their way through the cornfield, they are invited to engage in a one-of-a-kind smartphone trivia game.

 Days and hours of operation vary.
 Attractions at the site are open on weekends.
 Check website for hours and dates.

 Admission to the site is FREE.
 Tickets for the corn maze: $12/adults, $9 kids (5-12), kids 4 and younger are FREE.
 Additional charge for some rides & activities.
 See attraction options and pricing here.

 Attraction tickets will be sold until 5 p.m. and attractions will close at 6 p.m.
 Corn maze tickets will be sold until 5 p.m. and close at 6 p.m.